craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 1. Identify the operations i.e. a query or mutation? (several queries can be made at once)
 2. Then resolve each operation.

 For step (2) each query/mutation is run in isolation.

+##### Resolving each operation

-GraphQL iterates over each field in the selection-set, if it is a scalar type resolve the field (`executeField`) else recurse the selection-sets until it resolves to a scalar.
+For step 2 GraphQL iterates over each field in the selection-set, if it is a scalar type resolve the field (`executeField`) else recurse the selection-sets until it resolves to a scalar.

 The way this works is that the engine calls all fields on the root level at once and waits for all to return (this includes any promises).
 Then after reading the return type it cascades down the tree calling all sub-field resolvers with data from the parent resolver.
 Then it repeats this cascade on those field return types.
 So simply speaking it calls the top-level Query initially and then the root resolver for each type.